home

 How to manage Salesforce Technical Debt

-First and foremost, you have to accept that technical debt will accrue within your Salesforce org.
+First and foremost, you have to accept that technical debt will accrue to some extent within your Salesforce org.

 Even the most talented Engineering Leaders and Salesforce Developers understand this fact.
 Assuming that you have the right processes in place to avoid it altogether will get you into trouble.